Compress PNG

 - Choose lossy for the smallest file or lossless to keep every pixel, then tune the quality.

-- Compress, preview the before/after, and download — all on your device.
+- Compress, preview the before/after, and save, all on your device.

 Why compress?

-PNG is a lossless format with an alpha channel — pixel-perfect for logos, screenshots and line art.
-Compressing your PNG files makes pages load faster, lifts Core Web Vitals and cuts bandwidth — without a visible drop in quality when done right.
-Lossy reduces to a smart palette (imagequant) for big savings; lossless optimizes with oxipng for byte-for-byte identical pixels.
+PNG is a lossless format with an alpha channel, pixel-perfect for logos, screenshots and line art.
+Compressing your PNG files makes pages load faster, lifts Core Web Vitals and cuts bandwidth, without a visible drop in quality when done right.
+Lossy reduces to a smart palette for big savings; lossless optimization keeps byte-for-byte identical pixels.

-OptImg compresses PNG locally with the same Rust codecs used server-side elsewhere, so you get the savings without the upload wait, the queue, or handing your images to a third party.
+OptImg compresses PNG locally with the same high-quality optimization the best tools use, so you get the savings without the upload wait, the queue, or handing your images to a third party.
 If a file is already well optimized, we tell you and keep your original instead of handing back something larger.

 Frequently asked questions